Simon Brooks-Ward: Military career

 Brooks-Ward was commissioned into the Royal Yeomanry on 4 October 1987.
 He served in the Iraq War as the Commanding Officer of the Royal Yeomanry, the only Army Reserve unit to receive a battle honour during the conflict.
 In 2004 he was awarded the Territorial Decoration, and in 2005 he was appointed Officer of the Order of the British Empire (OBE) for services in Iraq and to defence.
 He was subsequently Colonel Yeomanry at Headquarters Royal Armoured Corps and Colonel TA Training at the Royal Military Academy Sandhurst.
 In January 2012 he was promoted to brigadier and was appointed Assistant Divisional Commander of 3rd (United Kingdom) Division in Bulford.
 In October 2015 he was promoted to major general and took over as Deputy Commander Field Army, the most senior position in the Army Reserve.
 He retired in June 2022.

+He was appointed Colonel Commandant of the Yeomanry Royal Armoured Corps Army Reserve on 1 January 2024.

 Brooks-Ward was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours.